secretstartups/handbook/incentives/index.html.md

 #### Multiple Discretionary Bonuses

 If you received the same nomination twice (for the same person and the same reason), you may reject one.
-When you do this, please reach out to the team member who submitted the nomination to explain, and include the other nominator's name in the #team-member-updates announcement.
+When you do this, please reach out to the team member who submitted the nomination to explain, and include the other nominator's name in the #thanks Slack channel announcement.

 **For example:**
 - Person A submits a valid nomination for Project X on 2021-01-01